Skip to main content

 LimitThe maximum number of results to return.

-Starting AfterA cursor for use in pagination. starting_after is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include starting_after=obj_foo in order to fetch the next page of the list.
+Starting AfterA cursor for use in pagination. starting_after is an object ID that defines the place in the list.
+For instance, if a list request returns 100 objects ending with obj_foo, the next call can include starting_after=obj_foo to fetch the next page of the list.

 List Balance Transactions

-Returns a list of transactions that have contributed to the Stripe account balance (e.g., charges, transfers, and so forth).
+Return a list of transactions that have contributed to the Stripe account balance (such as charges, transfers, and so forth).

 InputCommentsDefault